meraj687/Weather-forecast-dialogflow/README..md

 - **OpenWeatherMap API:** Provides weather and forecast data.
 - **ngrok:** Exposes the local Flask server to the internet via HTTPS for Dialogflow fulfillment during development.
 - **Render.com:** Cloud platform for deploying the Flask app in production.
+- **Telegram Bot:** Users can also interact with the weather chatbot via Telegram using [@Weather_forcast_7054_bot](https://t.me/Weather_forcast_7054_bot).

 **Flow:**
-1. User sends a weather query to Dialogflow.
+1. User sends a weather query to Dialogflow or the Telegram bot.
 2. Dialogflow extracts the city and sends a POST request to the Flask webhook (ngrok HTTPS URL for local, Render.com URL for production).
 3. Flask fetches weather data from OpenWeatherMap and formats the response.
-4. Flask returns the response to Dialogflow, which delivers it to the user.
+4. Flask returns the response to Dialogflow, which delivers it to the user (or via Telegram).

 ---